ucsb-cs32/s20/_lectures/lect05.md

 ## Quadratic-time sorting algorithms
 * Sorting algorithms in O(n<sup>2</sup>) are known as quadratic time algorithms.
 * We'll cover three quadratic sorting algorithms:
-	* Bubbles sort, Insertion sort, and Selection sort
+	* Bubble sort, Insertion sort, and Selection sort

 ## Bubble Sort
 * Bubble sort compares adjacent items in the array and swaps them if a[i] > a[i+1].